UniMath/agda-unimath/src/foundation/decidable-types.lagda.md

 is-inhabited-or-empty-Prop : {l1 : Level} → UU l1 → Prop l1
 pr1 (is-inhabited-or-empty-Prop A) = is-inhabited-or-empty A
-pr2 (is-inhabited-or-empty-Prop A) = is-prop-is-inhabited-or-empty A
+pr2 (is-inhabited-or-empty-Prop A) = is-property-is-inhabited-or-empty A
 ```

 ### Any inhabited type is a fixed point for `is-decidable`